johnfreeman97/johnfreeman97/README.md

 - 👋 Hi, I’m John!
-- 👀 I’m interested and learning all the time web3, politics, society, cultury.
+- 👀 I’m interested in and learning all the time web3, politics, society, cultury.

 <!---
 johnfreeman97/johnfreeman97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.